 RAZ: 'Cause some people are going to be listening to us now and they're going to be thinking, like, Tony Robbins.
 He's, like, the self-help guy.
 I mean, come on.
 That's not for me.

-ROBBINS: I guess I'm not everybody's cup of tea.
+ROBBINS: (Laughing) I guess I'm not everybody's cup of tea.
 But, you know, it's been pretty good for four presidents and royalty in many different countries and some of the top athletes in the world and Academy Award members.
-I mean, people who think that don't have a clue what I really do.
+I mean, these - people who think that don't have a clue what I really do.

 RAZ: So what is it exactly that he does do?